sqlfluff/sqlfluff/src/sqlfluff/utils/reflow/README.md

   only around the elements moved (e.g. if we're shifting a trailing comma to be a leading one, then we should also correct it's spacing at the same time).
+  - This means in practice we should move the _Segment_ and not move the _Line Break_.
+Once moved, we should use the `.respace()` method to resolve the spacing.
 - If it's a rule about _Line Length_ we will also need to consider _Indentation_ and _Line Breaks_.
+  - This should use a more fully featured `.reflow()` method which can use `.reindent()` and others under the hood, but limited only to reflowing the offending line itself (TBC whether in in practice this needs to be broader).

+### What about non-reflow rules?

+Some rules add, remove or rearrange segments and need to do so in a way which is reflow aware.
+- In general, rules which only _remove_ segments as part of a fix should only readdress the _Spacing_ left in the gap.
+We should not attempt to reflow and attempt to remove any _Line Breaks_ which could now be possible due to the remaining shorter lines.
+  - This should use the `.respace()` method.
+- For rules which _move_ an element (and not just a movement with respect to _Line Breaks_ or _Spacing_, which would be covered above), we should treat them as an addition and a removal.
+The removal part should be done as above.
+The addition should be handled just like a fix which is only concerned with addition.
+- For rules which _add_ segments:
+  - We should first add in the new segment, correct the _Spacing_ around it and then assess _Line Length_ of just the line we inserted the segment on.
+If all is good then stop here.
+  - If however the addition of the new segment and associated _Spacing_ means that the _Line Length_ is not over the limit, we should reflow all the lines touched by the parent segment we are inserting into.
+  - To handle the logic around this gracefully, we'll likely need `.reflow_insert()` method (or similar) which wraps the required background methods.

 ### How to apply in a file reflow context